Public beaches in Eastham include two spacious stretches on the Atlantic Ocean, along with a number of smaller beaches on Cape Cod Bay.

 There are several passes that'll give you free or reduced-price entry to Cape Cod National Seashore beaches.

-Interagency Access Pass for permanently disabled persons - FREE
+Access Pass (for permanently disabled persons) - FREE

 Coast Guard Beach